CastillaLab/Plant-eDNA/README.md

 ## Folder description

 ### Bioinformatic Analysis
-This folder contains scripts used for processing plant *rcbL* metabarcoding data, including sequencing cleaning, alignment, duplicate removal, GenBank retrieval, taxonomy assignment, and OUT clustering using Mothur.
+This folder contains scripts used for processing plant *rcbL* metabarcoding data, including sequencing cleaning, alignment, duplicate removal, GenBank retrieval, taxonomy assignment, and OTU clustering using Mothur.

 #### Data
 - **Plant_rbcL_align_noprimers_092419.fas**: Curated reference alignment of plant *rbcL* sequences used to construct the metabarcoding reference database.
 Sequences were retrieved from GenBank, aligned with DECIPHER, manually curated, trimmed to the target barcode region, deduplicated, and supplemented with newly generated Sanger sequences (see Supplemental Table S2).